AmpereComputing/terraform-oci-ampere-a1/examples/openmandriva/README.md

 ### Logging in

 Next you'll need to login with the dynamically generated sshkey that will be sitting in your project directory.
+The default user for OpenMandriva instances is 'omv'.
 To log in take the ip address from the output above and run the following ssh command:

 ```
-ssh -i ./oci-is_rsa omv@155.248.228.151
+ssh -i ./oci-is_rsa omv@168.138.90.233
 ```

 You should be automatically logged in after running the the command.
 The following is output from sshing into an instance and then running  'sudo cat /var/log/messages' to verify cloud-init execution and package installation: